 For the time being, Sling TV and PlayStation Vue are the only services offering the ability to watch DIY online.
 However, there are always new services coming out, and we expect some to offer the channel in their packages.

 For instance, VIDGO is a new streaming service set to release soon, and it’s quite likely that they’ll offer DIY Network.
 Learn more about VIDGO here.
-Hulu also plans to roll out a live streaming service in the near future and so does DirecTV, which may be another possible option to access a DIY live stream.
+Hulu also plans to roll out a live streaming service in the near future, which may be another possible option to access a DIY live stream.

 Buy Episodes of DIY Network Shows Online